SparklePigBang/cunt-soul/README.md

 Card Abilities
 --------------

-Each card has a special ability that come into effect each time they are played.
+Each value has a special ability that comes into effect each time a card with that value is played.
+Initially this is the base value, but sometimes this will be the derived value.

-Card    | Ability
+Value   | Ability
 --------|-------------------------------------------
-`2`     | Able to be played on almost* any card.
+`2`     | *Overrules*\*.
-`3`     | Following player must play a `3`.
+`3`     | Following player must play a base-`3`.
-`4`     | Allows the player to play a run of cards from `4`, must be at least up to `6`.
+`4`     | Allows the player to play a run of cards—in terms of base value—from `4` up to at least up to `6`.
 All cards in the run are 'ability-less': their card abilities are not in effect.
-Multiples of cards of the same value may still be placed.
+Multiples of cards of the same base value may still be placed.
 `5`     | Allows the player to swap any one card in their hand with one of their face up cards, if they want.
-Note that a horizontal face up card must be replaced be a horizontal face up card.
+Note that a horizontal face up card must be replaced by a horizontal face up card.
-`6`     | Copies the ability and value of the previous card, able to be played on almost* any card.
+`6`     | *Overrules*\*.
+When played, its derived value becomes the *derived* value of the previous card and then the game proceeds as it had been its derived value; for example, when playing a `6` on `5`, the derived value of the `6` becomes the derived value of the `5`—that is, a `5`—and then the player who played the `6` can swap with a face up card, as per the ability of the `5`.
-`7`     | The player decides whether the following player must play higher or lower than the `7`; able to be played on almost* any card. `7`s can be played on `7`s.
+`7`     | *Overrules*\*.
+The player decides whether the following player must play higher or lower in base value than `7`. `7`s can be played on `7`s.
 `8`     | Skips the turn of the following player.
 `9`     | Any card can be played on a `9`.
-`10`    | Burns the discard pile.
-Able to be played on almost* any card.
+`10`    | *Overrules*\*.
+Burns the discard pile.
 `J`     | The player gets to choose whose turn it will be after them (they cannot choose themselves).
 `Q`     | The player must play another card after playing a `Q`, but it must be able to be played on a `Q`.
-`K`     | Reverses the direction of play i.e. clockwise to anti-clockwise or vice-versa.
+`K`     | Changes the direction of play i.e. clockwise to anti-clockwise or vice-versa.
 `A`     | High card, if a player plays on an ace they must pick up additional cards equal to the number of aces in the stack.
-`Joker` | Cancels the power of the previous card but retains the value.
+`Joker` | Cancels the power of the previous card, and its derived value becomes the *base* value of the previous card.
 Can be played on absolutley any card (including a `3`). `Joker`s act retroactively, and as such may give rise to paradoxes (see below).

-\* 'Almost any' means that the card in question can be placed on any card that does not specifically disallow the play of that card.
-E.g. a `6` cannot be played on a `7` higher, a `10` cannot be played after a `3`.
+/* Able to be placed on cards which have a greater derived value.

 Every card power stacks (so placing two `8`s skips two people).
 Note that this has no effect on the `Q`s for the following reason: Though playing multiple `Q`s should require the player to play multiple cards together, mulitple `Q`s can also be interpreted as a string of `Q`s, where each is played because of the previous' power.

-There is one non card specific effect: whenever `4` cards of the same value are played consecutively, they burn.
+There is one non card specific effect: whenever four cards of the same base value are played consecutively, they burn.

+TODO: exaplain further about derived/base

 Jokers and Paradoxes
 --------------------

 Since `Joker`s act retroactively, paradoxes can arise.
-For example, if a `Joker` is played on a `8`, then the `Joker` cancels the power of the `8` (skipping a person), so that the `Joker` couldn't have been played, but then the `8`s power wouldn't have been cancelled, so the `Joker` would have been played, and so on.
+For example, if a `Joker` is played on an `8`, then the `Joker` cancels the power of the `8` (skipping a person), so that the `Joker` couldn't have been played, but then the `8`s power wouldn't have been cancelled, so the `Joker` would have been played, and so on.
 This situation causes the discard pile to burn, as above.
-The cards for which this situation arises are: `8`, `Q`, `J` (when the person chosen by the `J`-placer would not normally be next), `K` (in games of more than two people), `6` (when played on top of any of the previous cards in the correct situation).
+The cards for which this situation arises are: `8`, `Q`, `J` (when the person chosen by the `J`-placer would not normally be next), `K` (in games of more than two people), `6` (if the `6` is played on a card of higher derived value).

 The fact that `Joker`s act retroactively also has other concequences.
 When a `Joker` is played on a `4` which has been used to start a run, the player who played the `4` and the run must pick up the whole run (excluding the `4`).
 When a `Joker` is played on a `5` that was used to swap a card, the player who played the `5` and swapped must swap back.